-- Dual-Degree Doctor and Master of Traditional Chinese Medicine (English and Bilingual) - Master of Traditional Chinese Medicine (English and Bilingual) - Dual-Degree Doctor and Master of Acupuncture (English and Bilingual) - Master of Acupuncture (English and Bilingual) - DTCM/DAc Bridge Program (completion track for LAc's with a Master's degree) - Postgraduate Doctor of Acupuncture and Oriental Medicine (English and Chinese) - Asian Bodywork and Qigong (Extension) - Medical Qigong Practitioner (Extension)
+- Dual-Degree Doctor and Master of Traditional Chinese Medicine (English and Bilingual) - Master of Traditional Chinese Medicine (English and Bilingual) - Dual-Degree Doctor and Master of Acupuncture (English and Bilingual) - Master of Acupuncture (English and Bilingual) - DTCM/DAc Bridge Program (English and Bilingual) (completion track for LAc's with a Master's degree) - Postgraduate Doctor of Acupuncture and Oriental Medicine (English and Chinese) - Asian Bodywork and Qigong (Extension) - Medical Qigong Practitioner (Extension)

-This catalog describes the Postgraduate Doctor of Acupuncture and Oriental Medicine (DAOM) program.
-The Graduate Doctor and Master of Traditional Chinese Medicine and
+This catalog describes the Postgraduate Doctor of Acupuncture and Oriental Medicine

-Graduate Doctor and Master of Acupuncture degrees, and the two Extension programs are described in separate publications.
+(DAOM) program.
+Separate publications describe the Graduate Doctor and Master of Traditional Chinese Medicine and Graduate Doctor and Master of Acupuncture degrees, and the two Extension programs.